XaviSanta/FastRentBlockchain/README.md

 		- endTime:		`1593094031`
 6. Check OWNER balance `+100 FRB` -> Correct
 7. Check RENTER balance `-100 FRB` ->  Correct
-8. User can now rate the stay calling f.**evaluateOwner**
+8. Wait end time finishes then User can now rate the stay calling f.**evaluateOwner** from Rent contract
 	- Parameter is a number from 1 to 5
-9. In UserReputation call `getReputation(owner addr)` and it should have changed
+9. In UserReputations call `getReputation(owner addr)` and it should have changed